 “Y’alright?” a shop aid said to a woman

 “I do that meself sometimes,” he responded in his Mancunian accent, making many laugh.

 The spirit of the people is captured in the city’s emblem the worker bee.
 It was adopted as a motif for Manchester during the Industrial Revolution, at a time when the city was taking a leading role in new forms of mass production.
 The bee denotes Mancunians’ hard work during this era and Manchester being a hive of activity in the 19th century.
 It was my daughter who spotted the symbol I was looking for.

 “So you did,” I said

 It brought to mind the opening ceremony of the London 2012 Olympics.

 The music band Oasis are from Manchester and I heard the lyrics of their songs as I walked past the red brick warehouses of the city.
 My favourite song is The Masterplan.
-Their video is inspired by the northeast England painter L.S Lowry.
 It was with a heavy heart when I boarded the plane to Amsterdam though I was happy to be going back to our home in Holland.
 I once described my third culture childhood to my husband as having someone calling my name and looking to find nobody or no place.
 It’s not so when I’m in The British Isles.
 There I feel…I’ve been here before.